david-chua/LambdaSchoolReview/CSSInterview/InterviewQuestions.md

 Absolute - places an element exactly where you place it.
 Absolute position is relative to the element's parent.
 If no parent is available, then relative place to the page itself.

 Relative - "Relative to itself".
 Setting position relative on an element and no other positioning attributes, it will have no effect on its positioning.
 It allows the use of z-index on the element and it limits the scope of absolutely positioned child elements.
 Any child elements positioned within that block.

+Fixed  - Element is positioned relative to the viewpoint or the browser window itself.
+Viewport doesn't change if you scroll and hence the fixed element will stay right in the same position.

+Static - static default for every single page element.
+The only reason you would ever set an element to position static is to forcefully remove some positioning that got applied to an element outside your control.

+Sticky - hybrid of relative and fixed positioning.
+The element is treated as relative positioned until it crosses a specific threshold at which point it is treated as fixed.